 Choosing A-levels can be a daunting task, and Hurst aims to provide all prospective Sixth Formers, both from within and outside the college, with as much support and information as possible about the opportunities that lie before them.

-The college currently offers 27 A-level subjects.
+The college currently offers a large range of A-level subjects.
 To help with decision-making, prospective Sixth Formers and parents are invited to a Sixth Form Choices Morning, when the heads of every academic department deliver talks on their subjects and programmes of study.

 Our advice to students is consistent – focus first on what you love.
 There are other considerations – students are offered guidance on required subjects for their higher education ambitions, and entrance requirements in the form of GCSE grades which need to be met – but the first and foremost consideration is passion.
 Young people should spend their Sixth Form years studying the subjects that fascinate them.